dylanjustice/dylanjustice-com/content/blog/adopting-trunk-based-development/index.md

 The adoption of pairing varies from team to team.
 Depending on the dynamic, a team may be made of engineers who prefer to work alone.
 Working alone has its benefits as well.
 There is comfort in being free to make mistakes, experiment with methods that aren't pretty, or go on a major refactoring mission.
 Remote work can make being in a zoom or teams meeting while screen sharing exhausting.
 It's not uncommon for teams to prefer to mix up pairing and soloing.
 If code review is important to the team and pull requests are too much of a bottleneck, how can you enforce the standards?
 The answer is post-commit review.

-Post commit review allows teams to commit to the `trunk` and group together commits, either automatically or through manual selection, to produce a diff for teammates to review.
+Post-commit review allows teams to commit to the `trunk` and group together commits, either automatically or through manual selection, to produce a diff for teammates to review.
 There are two tools that I have firsthand experience with:
 * [JetBrains Upsource](https://www.jetbrains.com/upsource/)
 * [Atlassian Crucible](https://www.atlassian.com/software/crucible)